Oral & Maxillofacial Surgery - Temporomandibular Joint Replacement Surgery Information for patients

 - Bruising – this can affect eyes as well as the surgical sites and can last for several weeks.

-- Swelling – ice packs can be applied and sleeping with your head slightly raised can help reduce it.
+- Swelling – Ice packs can be applied and sleeping with your head slightly raised can help reduce it.
 Swelling can last several weeks.

-- Infection – antibiotics are used during surgery and several other measures are taken to prevent wound infection.
+- Infection – Antibiotics are used during surgery, and several other measures are taken to prevent wound infection.
 If there is any concern about infection (sudden increase in swelling, redness, pain or discharge) at any time after surgery, you should report immediately to your surgeon.

 - Bleeding – usually controlled during surgery.
 If it happens afterwards, it will be manged by the surgical team.